lowdefy/lowdefy-example-auth-email/README.md

 This example is configured to use Sendgrid as email provider, but any SMTP mail service can be used, it should be configured as specified here: https://authjs.dev/guides/providers/email

+It is recommended to authenticate the domain with your email provider to ensure that emails get delivered successfully.
+You can view the Sendgrid guides on this here: https://docs.sendgrid.com/ui/account-and-settings/how-to-set-up-domain-authentication

 ## Running this example

 - Create a MongoDB cluster and get a URI connection string: